 “Every organized human activity – from the making of pots to the placing of a man on the moon – gives rise to two fundamental and opposing requirements: the division of labor into various tasks to be performed and the coordination of these tasks to accomplish the activity.”

 Now is a good moment to recognize the blind spots in the core logics that built the present world of work.
-What questions does this definition omit?
+What questions does Mintzberg's definition skip over?

 - Where are these tasks performed? (space)